French Gothic architecture: Burgundian Gothic

 Burgundy also had its own version of Gothic, found in Nevers Cathedral (1211–1331), Dijon Cathedral (1280–1325), Chalon Cathedral (1220–1522), and Auxerre Cathedral (13th-16th century).
 The Burgundian Gothic tended to be more sober and monumental than the more ornate northern style, and often included elements of earlier Romanesque churches on the same site, such as the Romanesque crypt beneath the Gothic choir at Auxerre Cathedral.
 Other Burgundian features included colourful tile roofs in geometric patterns (Langres Cathedral).

 Meridional Gothic

 The south of France had its own distinct variation of the Gothic style: the Meriodonal or Southern French Gothic.
 A prominent example is Albi Cathedral in the Tarn Department, built between 1282 and 1480.
 It was originally constructed as a fortress, then transformed into a church.
 Due to a lack of suitable stone, it was constructed almost entirely of brick, and is one of the largest brick buildings in the world.
-In the Jacobins church of Toulouse, the grafting of a single apse of polygonal plan on a church with two vessels gave birth to a starry vault whose complex organization anticipated more than a century on the Flamboyant Gothic.
-Tradition refers to this masterpiece as "palm tree" because the veins gush out of the smooth shaft of the column-like palm trees.
+In the Jacobins church of Toulouse, the grafting of a single apse of polygonal plan on a church with two vessels gave birth to a starry vault whose complex organization preceded by more than a century the Flamboyant Gothic.
+Tradition refers to this masterpiece as "palm tree" because the veins gush out of the smooth shaft of the column, like the fronds of palm trees.